Skip to main content

 3. Prep and document — cool to ambient, mark plate, complete Test Request Form, include WPS copy

-4. Ship to Atlanta using the address provided after quote acceptance
+4. Ship to Alpharetta using the address provided after quote acceptance

 5. CWI visual inspection per QW-194 — every coupon before mechanical testing